EV-OD/nepaliDate/DOCUMENTATION.md

 *   **`src/lib/date-converter.ts`**:
     *   `convertBsToAd(bsDate)`: Contains the logic to convert a BS date to its AD equivalent.
         *   It accesses the pre-loaded calendar data via `getBsCalendarData()`.
         *   Finds the specific BS month and day data.
-        *   Uses the `ne` (Nepali day in English numerals) for matching the input day.
+It now uses the `ne` (Nepali day in English numerals) for matching the input day after parsing it to an integer.
-        *   Calls `getAdDateForBsDay` to determine the precise AD date, handling month/year transitions within a BS month.
+        *   Calls `getAdDateForBsDay` to determine the precise AD date.
     *   `convertAdToBs(adDate)`: Contains the logic to convert an AD date to its BS equivalent.
         *   Iterates through the loaded BS calendar data.
-        *   For each BS month, it iterates through its days, calculating the corresponding AD date for each BS day (handling AD month/year transitions).
+        *   For each BS month, it iterates through its days, calculating the corresponding AD date for each BS day.
+        *   When constructing the BS date result, the `day` property is now derived by parsing the `ne` field to an integer.
         *   Returns the matching BS date when the AD date is found.
     *   `getAdDateForBsDay(bsDayEntry, monthDataRef)`: Helper function to accurately determine the AD year, month, and day for a given `BsDayData` entry within its `BsMonthData` context.
 It handles cases where a BS month spans across two AD months or even two AD years (e.g., Poush/Magh).
+It uses the `ne` field from `bsDayEntry` for consistency if needed, but primarily relies on the already determined AD context from the parent function.
     *   Exports `getDaysInBsMonth` (re-exported from `bsCalendarData.ts`) for use in form validation.
 *   **`src/lib/bsCalendarData.ts`**:
     *   Manages loading and accessing the Bikram Sambat calendar data stored in JSON files.